 Your credit report contains a wealth of information about your financial history and actions.
 If you have credit or loan accounts, those accounts and how you pay them, are included in your credit report.
 It’s important to review your credit report at least once a year so you know what your creditors are saying about you.
-Understanding your credit report can be confusing, especially if you’re reading it for the first time.
-Here is a breakdown of the types information contained in your report.

 Personal Information on Your Credit Report